 Can I still use Internet Explorer?

 January 14, 2020 also marks end of support for the Internet Explorer browser.
 As evidenced by a security incident in September 2019, Internet Explorer should no longer be used in a business environment.
-We strongly recommend switching to an up-to-date and more secure browser such as Edge, Firefox or Chrome along with your migration to Windows 10.
+We strongly recommend switching to an up-to-date and more secure browser such as Edge, Firefox, Chrome, or Brave along with your migration to Windows 10.

 What about Office 2010?